ekmixon/uvi-url-processing/README.md

 Mirroring scripts, meta data extraction, etc.

-## rules/
+## rules

-URL processing rules and scripts.
+URL processing rules and scripts are stored in the repo uvi-url-list:rules